Download Geckodriver for Firefox & Selenium

 Step 2) Extract the ZIP file.

-Once the ZIP file download is complete, extract the contents of ZIP File onto a file folder
+Once the ZIP file download is complete, extract its contents into a folder on your machine.

-Note the location where you extracted the driver.
-Location will be used later to instantiate the driver.
+Record the folder path where you extracted the driver.
+This location will be used later to instantiate the driver from your test script.

 1. Using DesiredCapabilities